dncc/dncc.github.io/source/_posts/2013-04-28-Awk-One-Liner.markdown

 {% endhighlight %}

-First, I switched to ruby-2.0.0-rc1 with 'chruby' in order to make list of available gems.
-Then, I piped list of gems to the awk in order to parse it.
+First, I switched to ruby-2.0.0-rc1 with 'chruby' in order to make a list of available gems.
+Then, I piped list of gems to the awk command in order to parse it.
 Here is what it does:

 * Remove parenthesis that enclose gem versions in each line with _gsub(/\(|)\/, "")_.
-* Concatenate gem version with its name in a single line in the form that the gem install command understands (i.e -v=<gem-version> <gem-name>) with _line=line " -v=" $NF " " $1 ;_.
+* Concatenate gem version with its name in a single line in the form that the _gem install_ command understands (i.e -v=<gem-version> <gem-name>) with _line=line " -v=" $NF " " $1 ;_.
 We take last field (gem version number) with _$NF_ and than name of the gem with _$1_ and concatenate that to line variable.